-The proposed project will divide one existing parcel into three parcels.
-The project site's zoning of Residential Estate allows for one residence per parcel as well as one-second residence parcel for a total of six new residences on the site if fully developed.
-The proposal will meet the above Program and Mitigation Measure..
+The proposed project will divide one existing parcel into two parcels.
+One Residence per parcel is permitted within the Rural Residential zoning district as well as one-second residence per parcel (with an approved Administrative Permit). two new residences could be established on Proposed Parcels One and two new residences could be established on Proposed Parcel Two, with approved administrative permits.
 The proposal will not conflict with or obstruct the implementation of the Air Quality Attainment Plan; therefore, there is not a significant impact.